ec-blaster/pyMagicSwitchbot/README.md

   * `connect_timeout`: int (Optional)

-    Specifies the amount of time (seconds) we'll be waiting for the bluetooth device to connect.
-If it doesn't connect on time, it returns False
+    Specifies the amount of time (in seconds) we'll be waiting for the bluetooth device to connect.
+If it doesn't connect on time, it returns False.

+    This parameter is optional.
+If you don't specify a value, a 3 seconds timeout is assumed.

   * `disconnect_timeout` : int (Optional)
-    Specifies the amount of time (seconds) that will be scheduled to automatically disconnect from the device.
+    Specifies the amount of time (in seconds) that will be scheduled to automatically disconnect from the device.
 If it's not specified, the client does not disconnect until the object is disposed from memory.

+    This parameter is optional.
+If you don't specify a value, a -1 is assumed (no automatic disconnect).
 * `disconnect()`

   Manual disconnect.